Principle on Which This Policy is Based

 Elements of Policy

-1. All students who are 21 years of age or older may possess alcoholic beverages of any type in upper-class residence hall rooms.
-These beverages may be served to other persons, who are also 21 years of age or over, in upper-class residence hall rooms.
-Underage students may not be present, unless they are residents of the room.
+1. All students who are 21 years of age or older may possess alcoholic beverages of any type in their assigned upper-class residence hall living spaces.
+These beverages may be served to other persons, who are also 21 years of age or over, in upper-class residence hall living spaces.

 2. No student under 21 years of age may purchase, possess, or consume alcoholic beverages of any type.